 The only downside to all this was once we had entered our room, we had to stay there until our PCR results came through.
 They did say that we could go and get breakfast before going up which we did.

 We are staying at the Wyndham Dubai Marina and have a room on the 29th floor overlooking the marina itself.
 It’s quite a view from up there.
-And because it’s a certain persons birthday this week, we have been upgraded to a Club Room which are located on the top 4 floors of the hotel.
-Unfortunately due to Covid restrictions the Club Lounge on the 31st floor is closed so it won’t be making a big difference to a normal room albeit a bit higher.
+And because it’s a certain person’s birthday this week, we have been upgraded to a Club Room which is located on the top 4 floors of the hotel.
+Unfortunately due to Covid restrictions, the Club Lounge on the 31st floor is closed so it won’t be making a big difference to a normal room albeit a bit higher.

-We ended up walking around the waterfront at the marina so nothibg too energetic.
+We ended up walking around the waterfront at the marina so nothing too energetic.
 We also booked the PCR test to get us on the ship, the hotel recommended a local company who will come to your room to take the test then email the results back within 24 hours.
-The guy was about 40 minutes later than scheduled but super efficient and done in under 10 minutes.
+The guy was about 40 minutes later than scheduled but super-efficient and done in under 10 minutes.
 That’s 2 PCR’s in one day!!!

 Tonight we took another walk around the marina to take in the spectacular evening views with the buildings illuminated.